k78ma/quartz/content/3A/MTE 325/Unidirectional Parallel Ports.md

   - unidirectional parallel ports
 ---
 ## Unidirectional Read
-A unidirectional read port is only able to read from one register.
+A unidirectional read [[Parallel Port|port]] is only able to read from one register.
 This is suitable for interfacing with a simple, persistent data source such as a switch.

 The ideas in this section are applicable to any read-only register, such as the status register `SR` and Data In `DI`.
 In terms of the hardware required, and the transaction from the CPU's perspective, the only difference between the two registers is their address.